thavlik/vpn-operator/operator/README.md

 #export KUBECONFIG="$HOME/.kube/config"
 cargo test
 ```
-If you have real VPN credentials you want to use in the tests, specify the environment variables `SECRET_NAME` and `SECRET_NAMESPACE` to point to the in-cluster `Secret` resource containing the credentials.
+If you have real VPN credentials, you want to use in the tests, specify the environment variables `SECRET_NAME` and `SECRET_NAMESPACE` to point to the in-cluster `Secret` resource containing the credentials.
 If you name your `Secret` resource `vpn/actual-vpn-cred`, you can use the convenience script at [`../scripts/test-actual.sh`](../scripts/test-actual.sh):
 ```bash
 #!/bin/bash
 set -euo pipefail